simplymichael/express-user-manager/README.md

   if the current user is already logged in.
 - **restrictUserToSelf**:
   Constrains a user to performing certain actions only on their own account.

+## Hooks
+Hooks are a mechanism to allow you hook into different parts of the application's lifecycle.

+### Available hooks
+- <a name="request-hooks">**Request hooks**</a>

+  Request hooks allow you define and register custom request middlewares.
+  They give you the ability to modify the request or response.

+  You can register a request hook for a single route, multiple routes, or all routes.

+  To register a request hook:
+    - define a middleware, which is just a fancy word for a function that takes three parameters: `req`, `res`, `next`.

+      If you intend to hand over processing to the next handler in the chain (recommended), remember to call `next()` from within your middleware when you are done; Or call `next(error)` to pass execution to the error handler.
+    - decide on which route (or routes) the middleware should be registered for: single-route, multi-route, global.
+      The route(s) should correspond to a key or keys in the [API endpoints configuration object](#api-endpoints-object-properties).

+      Multiple hooks can be registered on a given route.
+    - call the `userModule.addRequestHook(target, middlewareFn)` to register the hook.

+      The first parameter to `addRequestHook` is a string or an array of strings that specify the target of the hook.
+Possible values include:
+        - `*`: represents a global hook, which will register the hook for every request (path)
+        - pathName, e.g `login`: represents a single-route hook, which will register the hook for the specified route
+        - list of pathNames, e.g `['login', 'signup', ...]`: represents multi-route hooks, which will register the hook for every path in the array

+  **Examples**
+    - Register a hook for every route:
+      ```
+      userModule.addRequestHook('*', function(req, res, next) {
+        // Do something interesting here, with the request or the response.
+        // You can for example set/append custom response headers:
+        res.set('Access-Control-Allow-Origin', '<CUSTOM_ORIGIN>');

+        // Call next to pass control onto the next middleware function
+        next();
+      });
+      ```
+    - Register a hook for the signup route:
+      ```
+      userModule.addRequestHook('signup', function(req, res, next) {
+        res.append('Access-Control-Allow-Headers', '<CUSTOM_HEADER>');

+        next();
+      });
+      ```
+    - Register a hook for multiple the *login*, *signup*, and *list* routes:
+      ```
+      userModule.addRequestHook(['login', 'signup', 'list'], function(req, res, next) {
+        // Do something tangible
+        next();
+      });
+      ```

 <a name="built-in-data-stores"></a>
 ## Built-in data stores (database adapters and engines)